 (4) When an inspector or a senior inspector enters a mine, he or she must produce the certificate to the mine manager or the person ostensibly in charge of the mine if asked to do so.

-(5) A reference in this Part to an “inspector” or a “senior inspector” is a reference to the holder of a certificate under subregulation (1).
+(5) A reference in this Part to an inspector or a senior inspector is a reference to the holder of a certificate under subregulation (1).

 [Regulation 120F inserted in Gazette 24 Jun 1994 p.
 2934.]